On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Divergence Metrics for Language Generator Evaluation

-It is common to use divergences when comparing two probability distributions, as divergences measure these distributions ``distance''.\saveForCr{\footnote{Divergences are statistical ``distances'' which, by definition, meet several criteria, including non-negativity and identity of indiscernibles.
-Here we make use of \emph{shifted} divergences: a divergence measure that potentially has an additive constant, i.e., there exists a constant $c \in \mathbb{R}$ such that $\divergence(\cdot, \cdot) + c$ is a divergence.
-For our purposes, an additive constant should not affect the quality of our metrics, as the correlation in \cref{eq:eval_target} is translation-invariant.\looseness=-1} } \mauve, for instance, proposes the use of an area under the curve (AUC) divergence to evaluate language generators.
-This divergence can be defined formally as:
+We now review common choices for $\divergence(\cdot, \cdot)$.
+Given the probabilistic nature of most language generators, a number of divergence measures are among these choices, which quantify the difference between two probability distributions.\footnote{Here we make use of \emph{shifted} divergences: a divergence measure that potentially has an additive constant, i.e., there exists a constant $c \in \mathbb{R}$ such that $\divergence(\cdot, \cdot) + c$ is a divergence.
+For our purposes, an additive constant should not affect the quality of our metrics, as the correlation in \cref{eq:eval_target} is translation-invariant.\looseness=-1} The rest of this work focuses primarily on this class of metrics.\looseness=-1

-\paragraph{Area Under the Curve (AUC) Divergence.} The information divergence frontier \citep{sajjadi-assessing,kynkaanniemi-improved} between two distributions is a recently proposed metric.
-It computes the area under the curve formed by a series of Kullback-Leibler (KL) divergences parameterised by $\lambda$:\looseness=-1

-where $\lambda$ is varied across the interval $[0, 1]$, and $s \in \R_{> 0}$ is a strictly positive real-valued scaling constant.
-Note that we define the AUC divergence as $1-\auc(\cdot,\cdot)$ so that a larger value indicates a greater discrepancy with the reference corpus $\putterance$.
-Other (more conventional) divergence metrics are also used for evaluating language generators:\looseness=-1 \paragraph{Forward Divergence.} A common choice for $\divergence(\cdot, \cdot)$ is the cross-entropy, $\xentdiv(\putterance, \qutterance) \defeq \ent(\putterance, \qutterance)$, which is equivalent (up to an additive constant) to the forward Kullback--Leibler (KL) divergence:\looseness=-1